alienfast/vite-plugin-tsconfig/README.md

 It's a total hack.
 In the `config` stage, if a current `tsconfig.json` exists, it will back it up.
 Once that is complete, it will write the content from the provided alternate tsconfig file to the default filename of `tsconfig.json`.
 When the build is finishing, it will remove the generated file and replace the original (if one existed).

+## Contributing

+PRs are accepted!
+This project is configured with `auto`, so feel free to submit a PR and `auto` will automatically create a `canary` release for you to try out.